Ruben249/Practicas_robotica_movil/GLOBAL_NAVIGATION/README.md

 -Target Approach Challenge:

-Problem: The robot struggled to approach the target accurately, either overshooting or getting stuck near the destination.
+Problem: The car struggled to approach the target accurately, either overshooting or getting stuck near the destination.

 Solution: Fine-tuning the parameters related to target approach was necessary.
 Adjusting the speed, turning radius, or control gains during the final approach phase helped achieve a more precise and controlled arrival at the target.
 Failure to fine-tune these parameters could result in erratic or suboptimal behavior during the final stages of navigation.